 In the first stage, we need to make the main holder.
 This is easy enough, once done a couple of times you will get the knack of it.
 To make the finished candelabra look symmetrical, we will need to bend our four arms left and right.
 So we will be bending one 400mm left and one 400mm right, one 500mm left and one 500mm right.
 For the center holder, it won’t matter which way you bend.

 Try the whole process using some test pieces first, you will need a couple of test pieces about twenty inches long.

-While we’ve cut the round bending mold there are some times a need to adjust the size of the finished holder to suit the tealight candle.
+While we’ve cut the round bending mold there are sometimes a need to adjust the size of the finished holder to suit the tealight candle.
 I’ve noticed that some vairy ever so slightly in size.
 There are two ways we can go about resizing our candle holder.
 First, we can simply ‘backbend’ the holder using two end pins of the jig.
-The other way is to add more thickness to the round head of the jig, I’ve done this by cutting a strip form a used tin can and wrapping it around the jig head
+The other way is to add more thickness to the round head of the jig, I’ve done this by cutting a strip from a used tin can and wrapping it around the jig head

 Candelabra Bending Process In Detail

 Once we have bent all the candle head holders we need to make a bend under the head to hold the base of the candle to it cant drop through.
 This is done using the two end bending pins.
 You will need to hold the head with a pair of multi-grip pliers as you make the bend.
 It’s also important to bend in the right place so as we can make our next bend successfully.
 Again practice using the test pieces first.